isabella232/experience-cloud-kcs.de-DE/README.md

 If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.
 -->

-### Umfangreiche Änderungen von Adobe-Mitarbeitern
+### Umfangreiche Änderungen von Adobe-Mitarbeitenden

-Technische Redakteure, Programm-Manager oder Entwickler aus dem Produkt-Team einer Adobe Experience Cloud-Lösung, die technische Artikel erstellen oder zu diesen beitragen, sollten das private Repository unter `https://git.corp.adobe.com/AdobeDocs` verwenden.
+Wenn Sie technischer Redakteur, Programmmanager oder Entwickler des Produktteams für eine [!UICONTROL Adobe Experience Cloud]-Lösung sind und es Ihr Auftrag ist, technische Artikel zu erstellen oder zu diesen beizutragen, sollten Sie das private Repository unter `https://git.corp.adobe.com/AdobeDocs` verwenden.

 <!--Employees from other parts of the Adobe world should use the public repo for minor updates.-->